 Background: Peritonitis may be associated with significant morbidity and mortality.
 The aim of this study was to evaluate our experience with the management of secondary peritonitis in children.

-Methods: This was a retrospective study of children that had laparotomy for peritonitis in the pediatric surgery unit of Enugu State University Teaching Hospital (ESUTH), Enugu, over a 5-year period.
+Methods: This was a retrospective study of children who had undergone laparotomy for peritonitis in the pediatric surgery unit of Enugu State University Teaching Hospital (ESUTH) in Enugu, Nigeria over a five-year period.

-Results: There were 52 cases of laparotomies for peritonitis with an age range of 2 weeks to 14 years (median 9 years) and male to female ratio of 3.3:1.
-The etiologies of peritonitis were typhoid intestinal perforation 25 (48%), ruptured appendix 9 (17.3%), perforated intussusception 8 (15.4%), perforated external hernia 3 (5.8%), perforation due to adhesive intestinal obstruction 3 (5.8%), perforated necrotizing enterocolitis 3 (5.8%) and bowel perforation due to trauma 1 (1.9%).
-The following definitive surgical procedures were performed: Closure of bowel perforation 26 (50%), appendectomy plus abscess drainage 9 (17.3%), right hemicolectomy with ileotransverse anastomosis 8 (15.4%), segmental bowel resection 6 (11.5%) and insertion of peritoneal drains 3 (5.8%).
-The median duration of symptoms prior to presentation and median duration from presentation to surgery were 4 days and 2 days respectively.
-Twenty-four patients (46.2%) developed complications which included surgical site infection 12 (23.1%), enterocutanous fistula 5 (9.6%), intra-abdominal abscess 4 (7.7%) and wound dehiscence 3 (5.8%).
-There were 7 deaths accounting for 13.5% of the patients.
+Results: There were 52 cases of laparotomies for peritonitis, with an age range of two weeks to 14 years (median nine years) and a male to female ratio of 3.3:1.
+The etiologies of peritonitis were typhoid intestinal perforation in 25 cases (48%), ruptured appendix in nine cases (17.3%), perforated intussusception in eight cases (15.4%), perforated external hernia in three cases (5.8%), perforation due to adhesive intestinal obstruction in three cases (5.8%), perforated necrotizing enterocolitis in three cases (5.8%), and bowel perforation due to trauma in one case (1.9%).
+The following definitive surgical procedures were performed: closure of bowel perforation in 26 cases (50%), appendectomy plus abscess drainage in nine cases (17.3%), right hemicolectomy with ileotransverse anastomosis in eight cases (15.4%), segmental bowel resection in six cases (11.5%), and insertion of peritoneal drains in three cases (5.8%).
+The median duration of symptoms prior to presentation and the median duration from presentation to surgery were four days and two days, respectively.
+Twenty-four patients (46.2%) developed complications that included surgical site infection in 12 cases (23.1%), enterocutanous fistula in five cases (9.6%), intra-abdominal abscess in four cases (7.7%), and wound dehiscence in three cases (5.8%).
+There were seven deaths, accounting for 13.5% of the patients.

 Conclusion: Typhoid intestinal perforation was the most common cause of peritonitis in the present study.

-Keywords: children; peritonitis; developing country; single centre.
+Keywords: children; peritonitis; developing country; single center.

 1. Introduction

-Peritonitis could be defined as inflammation of the peritoneum regardless of its etiology and it is a potentially life threatening pathology [1].
-Other terms synonymously used for peritonitis, but not exactly the same, include intra-abdominal infection or intra-abdominal sepsis [1].
-Peritonitis may be caused by perforation of the bowel or hollow viscus such as ruptured appendix.
-Other causes of peritonitis include anastomotic leak and translocation of bacteria, amongst others [1].
-Peritonitis may be classified into primary, secondary and tertiary peritonitis based on the source and nature of the microbial contamination [2].
-Peritonitis may also be classified into localized peritonitis or diffuse peritonitis.
-Historically, Kirschner in 1926 demonstrated that by following strict surgical principles the mortality rate of peritonitis can be reduced from 80% to about 60% [3].
-Subsequently, developments of new operative techniques, provision of potent antibiotics and intensive care treatment have reduced the mortality of peritonitis to an average of 30% to 40% [4].
-The factors that affect the outcome of peritonitis are patient related, disease related and intervention related [5].
-The goal of this study was to evaluate the profile and management outcome of children managed for secondary peritonitis at a tertiary hospital in Enugu, Nigeria.
+Peritonitis can be defined as inflammation of the peritoneum regardless of its etiology, and it is a potentially life-threatening pathology [1].
+Other terms synonymously used for peritonitis, but which are not exactly the same, include intra-abdominal infection or intra-abdominal sepsis [1].
+Peritonitis may be caused by perforation of the bowel or hollow viscus, as can occur with a ruptured appendix.
+Other causes of peritonitis include but are not limited to anastomotic leak and translocation of bacteria [1].
+Peritonitis may be classified into primary, secondary, and tertiary peritonitis based on the source and nature of the microbial contamination [2].
+Peritonitis may also be classified into localized or diffuse peritonitis.
+In 1926, Kirschner demonstrated that by following strict surgical principles, the mortality rate of peritonitis could be reduced from 80% to about 60% [3].
+Subsequently, the development of new operative techniques, the provision of potent antibiotics, and the availability of intensive care treatment have reduced the mortality of peritonitis to an average of 30% to 40% [4].
+The factors that affect the outcome of peritonitis are related to the patient, the disease, and the intervention [5].
+The goal of this study was to evaluate the profiles and management outcomes of children treated for secondary peritonitis at a tertiary hospital in Enugu, Nigeria.

 2. Methodology